VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Payments/skyflow.md

 * **Unified Credit Card User Experience:** Enhance user payment journeys with a consistent credit card transaction experience across multiple payment providers.
 * **PCI Compliance:** Ensure PCI compliance with SkyFlow, simplifying adherence to industry standards for secure payment data handling.
-* **Integration with Virto Storefront:** Seamlessly integrate with [Virto Storefront](https://github.com/VirtoCommerce/vc-theme-b2b-vue) to provide a cohesive e-commerce experience.
+* **Integration with Virto Commerce Frontend Application:** Seamlessly integrate with [Virto Frontend Application](https://github.com/VirtoCommerce/vc-theme-b2b-vue) to provide a cohesive e-commerce experience.
 * **Flexible Customization:** Utilize the flexibility of the Virto Commerce Native Extensibility Framework and SkyFlow to tailor integrations with a variety of payment providers to meet your specific requirements.
 * **Optimized for Marketplaces:** Streamline marketplace operations by effortlessly connecting with multiple Payment Service Providers, catering to diverse payment preferences for customers and suppliers.
 * **Saved Credit Card:** Enhance convenience and checkout speed by offering customers the ability to securely save their credit card information for future transactions.